dfm/ml-class/README.md

      100  12 0.6504    7.0  4.0040   22.0
      500   6 0.7935   11.0  1.7380   12.7
     3000  26 0.5261    8.6  0.5429    9.7

+To run this test, run

+    python hw1.py --size

 Questions
 ---------